didactiklabs/nixOS-server/README.md

 ```
 IPPO is the profile for a generic ISO install.
-RINTARO is the profile for a generic QCOW2 install.
+KAASIX is the profile for a generic QCOW2 install.

 That's just how it is.
 ```